 Supply chain management at MSU is the #1 top-ranked program by U.S. News & World Report for a reason.
 Using leading-edge academics and real-world learning, Broad pioneered the development of the field years ago and is still working to redefine the future of global supply chain management.
 If you concentrate in supply chain management, you will be required to think analytically and strategically about real-world business cases and situations, learn about supplier relations and network design, and practice with tools used in the field.

-Broad offers 9 areas of interest that are immersive skill-based tracks meant to help students gain competencies in areas that are relevant in today’s ever-changing workforce.
+Broad offers different immersive skill-based tracks meant to help students gain competencies in areas that are relevant in today’s ever-changing workforce.

 The Broad faculty conducts research on the latest critical business issues, trends and outcomes.
 They are experts in their fields: many serve as consultants to top corporations and government agencies, and publish frequently in peer-reviewed journals.
 In addition, nearly every department within Broad has an industry advisory board to ensure that curriculum and research reflect breaking developments and current trends.